He Yingqin: Rise and fall in KMT

 However, as Wang and his allies soon proved incompetent in controlling the situation, Chiang soon regained power.
 One of his first actions was to relieve He of his military command.
 He went to Hangzhou in protest, and during a meeting with Chiang, Chiang told He, "Without you, I can still take power, but without me, you will be nothing."
 After careful consideration, He had to reconcile with Chiang.

 He was appointed chief of staff and training supervisor of the National Revolutionary Army.
 During his term, he spared no effort to train armies for Chiang and crack down on warlords by regrouping their armies into Chiang's own armies.
 During the war between Chiang and alliance of the New Guangxi Clique, Yan Xishan, Feng Yuxiang, He commanded the army even after receiving word that his father had died, impressing Chiang with his dedication.
-During this time, he began to attend Catholic mass at his wife's urging and eventually embraced his wife's faith.
-This conversion came perhaps as a result of his despondency over his break with Chiang and loss of his position as army commander.
+During this time, he began to attend Catholic Mass at his wife's urging and eventually embraced his wife's faith.
+The conversion came perhaps as a result of his despondency over his break with Chiang and loss of his position as army commander.
 Later in life, he would play a more active role as a Christian, becoming known as China's most prominent lay Catholic and a prominent supporter of the Moral Re-Armament movement.

-In 1930, He was appointed as Minister of Military Administration Department of the Nationalist (KMT) government, a post which he held for over a decade.
-During his term, he made great contributions to military service, logistics, defense construction of KMT, and his probity and cleanness won him prestige and enhanced his reputation.
+In 1930, He was appointed as Minister of Military Administration Department of the Nationalist (KMT) government, a post that he held for over a decade.
+During his term, he made great contributions to military service, logistics, and defense construction of the KMT, and his probity and cleanness won him prestige and enhanced his reputation.

 In 1931, He was appointed as commander to lead Second Encirclement Campaign against Jiangxi Soviet, but his troops suffered great losses, which was the beginning of the end of his reputation as a skillful commander.

 In the same year, the September 18 Incident provided for the Japanese a pretext of invading China.
 Chiang regarded the Chinese Communist Party (CCP) as his archrival and placed priority on the suppression of CCP forces, rather than the Japanese.
 Chiang thus ordered He to Northern China to negotiate compromises with the Japanese, as he was known to be on friendly terms with some of their leaders.
 In 1933, Japanese armies invaded Rehe and broke through the KMT defense along the Great Wall.
 He Yingqin replaced Zhang Xueliang as chairman of the Beijing Military Committee, which was the supreme organ in charge of the military forces of Northern China.
 He advocated no direct confrontation with the Japanese troops, and signed the Tanggu Cease-Fire Accord with General Yasuji Okamura, who was deputy chief of staff of Kantogun at that time.